havelund/dejavu/README.md

     p | q           : p or q
     p & q           : p and q
-    p S q           : p since q (q was true in the past, and since then, including that point in time, p has been true) [p,q)           : interval notation equivalent to: !q S p.
+    p S q           : p since q (q was true in the past, and since then, including that point in time, p has been true) p S[<=d] q      : p since q but where q occurred within d time units p S[>d] q       : p since q but where q occurred earlier than d time units p Z[<=d] q      : p since q but where q did not occur at the current time [p,q)           : interval notation equivalent to: !q S p.
 This form may be easier to read.
     ! p             : not p
     @ p             : in previous state p is true
-    P p             : in some previous state p is true H p             : in all previous states p is true x op k          : x is related to variable or constant k via op.
+    P p             : in some previous state p is true P[<=d] p        : in some previous state within d time units p is true P[>d] p         : in some previous state earlier than d time units p is true H p             : in all previous states p is true H[<=d] p        : in all previous states within d time units p is true H[>d] p         : in all previous states earlier than d time units p is true x op k          : x is related to variable or constant k via op.
 E.g.: x < 10, x <= y, x = y, x >= 10, x > z
     // -- quantification over seen values in the past, see (*) below: exists x . p(x) : there exists an x such that seen(x) and p(x)